olikraus/boolean_cube/README.md

  - "copy0from": Copy the BCL from the given slot n to slot 0.

 The "expr" JSON member is used by the "bcl2slot" command.
+The syntax for the boolean expression includes "&" for AND,"|" for OR and "-" for NOT, however such syntax can be redefined (see  https://github.com/olikraus/boolean_cube/blob/main/json/redef_expr.json).
+Expressions can be nested with parenthesis.
+Any C-like identifier are accepted as variable names.
+An expression may look like this: "(a&-c)|(a&b)".

 The "slot" is used by most of the commands as an argument.
 Many commands will use BCL content of slot 0 and the BCL provided by the "slot" command.
 There are ten slots from 0 to 9.